sk364/new-papers/README.md

 ![screenshot](./assets/submission.png?raw=true "Fig. 3")

-**Fig. 3** A plot showing the number of submissions by submission date
+**Fig. 3** A plot showing the number of submissions by submission date.

 The above figure indicates that the submissions are skewed towards the recent dates.

 ![screenshot](./assets/category.png?raw=true "Fig. 4")

-**Fig. 4** A plot showing the percentage of papers by general category
+**Fig. 4** A plot showing the percentage of papers by general category, as observed in a sample of 10,000 articles

 Most number of papers are tagged with Computer Science and Mathematics by a really great margin, followed by Condensed Matter and Physics, as shown in Fig. 4.